Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Introduction

 {We shall analyze the security of a slightly modified construction of the random linear precoder originally proposed in \cite{cai02b}.} Our modified construction is strongly secure in the sense of \cite{harada08} and universal secure in the sense of \cite{silva09,silva08}. {Uniformity and the independence assumptions are required in previous works to guarantee security.
 This paper relaxed the assumptions and aims to determine the amount of information leakage if the two conditions are not satisfied.} The optimality of our modified construction is verified under the uniformity and independence assumption at the end of Remark \ref{rem:zeromutual}.

 However, we relax an aspect of the security requirements traditionally used in the secure network coding.
 In previous proposals of secure network coding \cite{bhattad05,cai02b,harada08,silva09,silva08} it is required that the mutual information to the eavesdropper is exactly zero.
 We relax this requirement by regarding sufficiently small mutual information to be acceptable.
 This relaxation is similar to requiring the decoding error probability to be sufficiently small instead of strictly zero.
 Also observe that our relaxed criterion is much stronger than one commonly used in the information theoretic security \cite{liang09}.
 Our modified construction can realize arbitrary small mutual information if coding over sufficiently many symbols in single packet is allowed.

-We stress that the problem of secure network coding is a generalization of the secret sharing\cite{Bla,Sha} and the former problem cannot be solved as the latter, as clearly observed in, e.g.\ \cite{cai11survey,caiyeung11}.
-Because we have to show the security under much more eavesdropper's choices in secure network coding that that in secret sharing scheme, as is explained at the end of Subsection \ref{sec33}.
+Up to this point, we have followed the conventional usage of terminology ``strong security'' and ``weak security'' in secure network coding.
+On the other hand, in the context of key agreement and wiretap channel coding and ``strong security'' and ``weak security'' mean completely different security criteria \cite{bloch13}.
+We shall introduce a different terminology ``secure multiplex network coding'' to mean ``strong security'' used in secure network coding.

+After we submitted the original manuscript in 2012, one of the authors started and published another approach \cite{kurihara15} to the same problem as this paper. \cite{kurihara15} proposed a deterministic construction of universal secure multiplex network coding and its security analysis also valid for dependent and non-uniform multiple messages, while the proposed construction in this paper is probabilistic.
+However, when multiple messages are dependent or non-uniform, the construction and the security analysis in \cite{kurihara15} cannot ensure the mutual information to the eavesdropper arbitrarily small, which makes the construction in \cite{kurihara15} less useful for dependent or non-uniform messages.
+As far as the authors know, only the construction in the present paper can ensure arbitrarily small mutual information to the eavesdropper when multiple messages are dependent or non-uniform.

-This paper is organized as follows: Section \ref{sec2} reviews related results used in this paper.
+This paper is organized as follows: Section \ref{sec2} reviews related results used in this paper, and a slightly new terminology ``secure multiplex network coding''.
 Section \ref{sec3} introduces the strengthened version of the privacy amplification theorem and the proposed scheme for secure network coding.
 Section \ref{sec4} concludes the paper.

 Part of this paper was reported as earlier proceedings papers \cite{matsumotohayashi2011isit,matsumotohayashi2011netcod}.
 We substantially rewrote our security proof in \cite{matsumotohayashi2011netcod} so that we can analyze the security with dependent and non-uniform multiple secret messages, which was not done in \cite{matsumotohayashi2011netcod}.
 We borrowed ideas from \cite[Section IV]{matsumotohayashi2011isit} and extended them in Appendix \ref{app:b} so that we can prove Lemma \ref{lem10}.